Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 >
 > If that's the case, you'll need enable [cross-origin resource sharing (CORS)](https://developer.mozilla.org/docs/Web/HTTP/CORS) for you web API.
 Follow the steps below to do this:
 >
-> - Go to [Azure portal](https://portal.azure.com), and locate the web API project that you've deployed to App Service.
+> - Go to [Microsoft Entra admin center](https://portal.azure.com), and locate the web API project that you've deployed to App Service.
 > - On the API blade, select **CORS**.
 Check the box **Enable Access-Control-Allow-Credentials**.
 > - Under **Allowed origins**, add the URL of your published web app **that will call this web API**.